-The strategic area of Engaging the Community covers the activities that engage with communities, partners, and funders to ensure sustainable support for library technology programs and services.
+This strategic area covers the activities that engage with communities, partners, and funders to ensure sustainable support for library technology programs and services.
 Our gains in this area are the result of the community needs assessment work done for strategic planning and development of partnerships that have advanced digital inclusion.
-These partnerships include both organizations with techcentered missions, for example, Girls Who Code, as well as strong relationships with schools and nonprofits that support us in connecting with communities and individuals in need of technology support.
+These partnerships include both organizations with tech-centered missions, for example, Girls Who Code, as well as strong relationships with schools and nonprofits that support us in connecting with communities and individuals in need of technology support.
 We achieved 71% of the benchmarks in this area.